 Lessons from Hannah in the Bible

-- She had a powerful prayer life.
+●She had a powerful prayer life.
 She “poured out her heart” and soul to God.

-- Hannah never ever gave up hope.
+●Hannah never, ever gave up hope.
 Peninnah provoked her “year after year”, still she remained hopeful that God would answer her prayer.

-- We can learn much from Hannah’s story in the way she responded to the cruel taunts of Peninnah, and when Eli accused her of being drunk.
+●We can learn much from Hannah’s story in the way she responded to the cruel taunts of Peninnah, and when Eli accused her of being drunk.
 Instead of responding harshly to her critics, she showed grace, humility, and restraint by not responding to Peninnah, and speaking firmly but respectfully to Eli.

-- Hannah completely trusted God with her life’s dreams, wants, disappointments, and emotions.
+●Hannah completely trusted God with her life’s dreams, wants, disappointments, and emotions.
 She gave it all to him, including her son.

 Faithfulness of Hannah in the Bible

-Hannah’s great faithfulness and strength of character does not diminish the strong emotions and desires she felt in wanting a child.
+Hannah’s great faithfulness and strength of character does not diminish the powerful emotions and desires she felt in wanting a child.
 God did not rebuke her for being discontent in her infertility.
-God understood her feelings and heard her fervent prayers.

 Laying our desires at the feet of God and trusting him can give us the comfort, hope, and peace we desire.